Stative verb

-According to some linguistics theories, a stative verb is a verb that describes a state of being, in contrast to a dynamic verb, which describes an action.
-The difference can be categorized by saying that stative verbs describe situations that are static or unchanging throughout their entire duration, whereas dynamic verbs describe processes that entail change over time.
-Many languages distinguish between these two types in terms of how they can be used grammatically.
+In linguistics, a stative verb is a verb that describes a state of being, in contrast to a dynamic verb, which describes an action.
+The difference can be categorized by saying that stative verbs describe situations that are static, or unchanging throughout their entire duration, and dynamic verbs describe processes that entail change over time.
+Many languages distinguish between the two types in terms of how they can be used grammatically.

 Contrast to dynamic

 Some languages use the same verbs for dynamic and stative situations, and others use different (but often related) verbs with some kind of qualifiers to distinguish between them.
 Some verbs may act as either stative or dynamic.
 A phrase like "he plays the piano" may be either stative or dynamic, according to the context.
-When, in a given context, the verb "play" relates to a state (an interest or a profession), he could be an amateur who enjoys music or a professional pianist.
-The dynamic interpretation emerges from a specific context in the case "play" describes an action, "what does he do on Friday evening?
+When in a given context, the verb "play" relates to a state (an interest or a profession), he could be an amateur who enjoys music or a professional pianist.
+The dynamic interpretation emerges from a specific context in the case "play" describes an action: "what does he do on Friday evening?
 He plays the piano".

 The distinction between stative and dynamic verbs can be correlated with: